 Visiting Victoria Falls is a once-in-a-lifetime adventure.
 Seeing the smoke that thunders for yourself is an experience you will never forget.
 How can you top that?
 Well, you can stay somewhere that is once-in-a-lifetime too….saying that, I really hope that we get to visit Tongabezi again.
 Read on to see why in our full Tongabezi review.

-I am actually going to split this review into two parts as we were lucky enough to try out two of Tongabezi’s properties.
-Here you will find out all about the main accommodation at Tongabezi and then coming soon, I will publishing a review about our amazing night on Sindabezi Island.
+I have split this Tongabezi review into two parts as we were lucky enough to try out two of Tongabezi’s properties.
+Here you will find out all about the main accommodation in our Tongabezi review and here you can read a review about our amazing night on Sindabezi Island.

 Right on the banks of the Zambezi, Tongabezi is a short drive from Livingstone, Zambia.
 If you visiting the Victoria Falls, this is the main settlement on the Zambian side.
 It is possible to cross the border to see the Falls from the Zimbabwean side quite easily as long as you have the right kind of visa.